katoch-anuj/node_jan8_2022/README.md

   code below await  line will execute only if the promise succeeds else it would stop then and there. so for that we use try catch.

+ #  Hashing
+ Storing password using hashing (bcryptjs) encryption and decrypction are reversilbe but hasing is not reversible
+ eg:
+ a text password --> hash paswword hash password --> back to password (not possible) so we compare the hash to continue future testing

+ # schema
+ When we create a mongoose model, we're passing an object in as the second argument to model.
+  Behind the scene Mongoose converts it into  a schema.
+  To make use of middleware we have to create schema at our end first. const schema=new Mongoose.Schema({}) schema.pre("save",function(next)) and schema.post save is the name of event calling next()determines that async operation is complete. user is saved.

+But how does it know when we're done running our code now?
+It could just say when the function is over, but that wouldn't account for any asynchronous process which might be occurring. if we never call next, it's just going to hang forever, thinking that we're still running some code before we save the user and it will never actually save the user.

+# note
+certain mongoose operation like update(as it works directly on db) we  bypassed the schema middleware (that's why we used runValidators flag)